kamiljaved/wroovie/README.md

 * Create a new community
   - Customize it to the user’s liking
   - Add new moderators from members
-* Explore suggested posts and communities (contentbased filtering)
+* Explore suggested posts and communities (content-based filtering)
 * Explore top and popular communities
 * Save a post if the user really likes it
 * Search for content